menu

 Setting & Lifestyle

-Spring Green is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The village’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Spring Green is a great place for families with children to consider.
+First of all, many other families with children live here, making Spring Green a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The village’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Spring Green has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Spring Green’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

-As is often the case in a small village, Spring Green doesn't have a public transportation system that people use for their commute.
+Spring Green is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Demographics

-Spring Green is one of the most well-educated cities in the nation.
-40.98% of adults in Spring Green have at least a bachelor's degree.
-Compare that to the average community in America, which has just 21.84% with a bachelor's degree or higher.
+The education level of Spring Green ranks among the highest in the nation.
+Of the 25-and-older adult population in Spring Green, 40.98% have at least a bachelor's degree.
+The typical US community has just 21.84% of its adults holding a bachelor's degree or graduate degree.

 The per capita income in Spring Green in 2022 was $40,060, which is upper middle income relative to Wisconsin and the nation.
 This equates to an annual income of $160,240 for a family of four.